microsoft/fhir-loader/docs/testing.md

 ![upload](./images/upload.png)

-3) Once the file is uploaded it will be processes and moved into a _filetype_processes or _filetype_error container.
+3) Once the file is uploaded it will be processed and moved into a _filetype_processed or _filetype_error container.
 These files contain tracking and/or error messages.

 4) Files can also be tracked through the Function Loader Application Insights deployment (via the installation script).